cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

 > To dive deeper into these commands and learn more about filtering results, go to [Sample Data Service Queries](./sample-queries.md)

-- Run `kic [entity-type] list` to query the Res-Edge Data Service and return all entities in this data service
+- Run `kic [entity-type] list` to query the Res-Edge Data Service and return all objects in this data service

   ```bash